-The course aims to help learners understand the basic principles underlying the practice of teaching English as a second language
+The course aims to help learners understand the basic principles underlying the practice of teaching English as a second language c.
+To develop learners' ability for critical reflections on their own and fellow-learners' method of teaching English.

 - a.
-To expose them to the practical ways of teaching English language using different methods. - b.
-To help learner develop a taste for teaching English effectively. - c.
-To develop in learners ability for critical reflections on their own and fellow-learners' method of teaching English.
+To expose them to the practical ways of teaching the English language using different methods. - b.
+To help learners develop a taste for teaching English effectively.